Transfer Credit Policy

 If you have already earned a bachelor degree at another regionally accredited college or university, you will transfer 135 quarter hour credits.
 This is the maximum transfer credit award.

-- freshman level or above (course numbers are usually 100-499)
+- Freshman level or above (course numbers are usually 100-499)

-- grade of A, B, C, Pass, Satisfactory, Credit, 2.0 or better
+- Grade of A, B, C, Pass, Satisfactory, Credit, 2.0 or better

-- academic in nature (physical education, military science and courses that are religious in nature are not transferable)
+- Academic in nature (physical education, military science and courses that are religious in nature are not transferable)

-- skill building (for example, reading, remedial courses)
+- Skill building (for example, reading, remedial courses)

-Transferring from a Nonaccredited College or University
+Transferring from a Non-Regionally Accredited College or University

 Credit may be awarded for these programs: